Purpose of the Call

 CIVIS BIPs are rigorous academic teaching modules, recognised by the European Commission and all CIVIS member universities.

-Each CIVIS BIP corresponds to at least 3 and up to 9 ECTS credits.
+Each CIVIS BIP corresponds between 3 and up to 9 ECTS credits.
 Recognition of these ECTS credits as part of the student’s study programme depends on the policies and procedures of each CIVIS member university.

 Before applying, students need to make sure they find out more about their home university's policy on credit recognition of CIVIS (BIP) courses by contacting their study counsellor, academic advisor, or international coordinator at their home faculty/department.